wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-aadconnect-health-operations.md

 - This action will remove the current service instance from the monitoring service.
 - This action will NOT uninstall or remove the Health Agent from any of the servers that were monitored as part of this service instance.
 If you have not uninstalled the Health Agent before performing this step, you may see error events on the server(s) related to the Health Agent.
-- All data from this service instance will be deleted as per the Microsoft Azure Data Retention Policy.
+- All data from this service instance will be deleted as per the Windows Azure Data Retention Policy.
 - After performing this action, if you wish to start monitoring the service, please uninstall and re-install the health agent on all the servers that will be monitored.
 After performing this action, if you wish to start monitoring the same server again, you will need to uninstall and re-install the health agent on this server.